 Integrado no hotel com o mesmo nome, serve bons pratos da cozinha lusa, com destaque para o peixe.

-A restaurant with quite varied dishes and excellent views of the Minho river's mouth.
+A modern restaurant with privilged views of the Minho river's mouth.
+It serves regional dishes.

 A restaurant located in the central square of Caminha, in an old recovred house.
 It has a good serv…